Killed in the Line of Duty……………….

 William Charles Plant Junior, sadly passed away, aged 73, on 12th January 2013, his last residence being Croydon, Surrey.

 Although we don’t have too much personal information about William’s life, we can clearly see from the photographs that he was a devoted and loving husband and father.
 Like so many of his brave colleagues, he gave the ultimate sacrifice for King and Country and so many lives were altered forever.
 We can never measure and put a value on the loss of a loved one, no matter the circumstances, the loss still cuts deep and lasts a lifetime and for some the grief is consuming and they never recover from the loss.
 We cannot know for sure how each family coped with their own individual loss, we can only imagine how a young mother and toddler would have coped in such tragic circumstances.
 Life can deal the cruelest of blows at any moment, blink and your life can change forever.
-Fate can deal you the cruellest of hands and we all deal with such grief differently, I hope that in the future, descendants of William Charles Plant will be able to find this website and learn about the ultimate sacrifice that he gave and the awful sad loss that his dear beloved wife, Tilly, also suffered.
+Fate can deal you the cruellest of hands and we all deal with such grief differently, we hope that in the future, descendants of William Charles Plant will be able to find this website and learn about the ultimate sacrifice that he gave and the awful sad loss that his dear beloved wife, Tilly, also suffered.

 With special thanks to Joan Pakeman, a descendant of William Charles Plant for allowing me to use the photographs shown here.